kriszyp/cobase/README.md

 	}
 }
 ```
-Generally, a join is only interesting when it is combined with an index/map function that can index by a foreign key to relate two different data sources.
+This allows you to compose a new table of data that is joined from two other tables.
+This can be used for a variety of situations, although generally, a join is most useful when it is combined with an index/map function that can index by a foreign key to relate two different data sources.

 ### Index
-The third function is an indexing function, that allows one key-valued data source to be mapped to a different set of key-values.
+The third function is an indexing function, that allows one key-valued data source to be mapped to a different set of key-values, by different keys.
 And index is created by extending `Indexed` class, and defining a `static` `indexBy` method (make sure you define it as a `static`!)
 Imagine we have another store that held a table of tasks, that each had a `projectId` that referenced a project that it belonged to.
 We can index the tasks store by project id:
 ```
 import { Indexed } from 'cobase'
 class TasksByProject extends Indexed({ Source: Task }) {
-	static indexBy(task) { // make sure you define
+	static indexBy(task) { // make sure you define this with static return task.projectId // this will index tasks by project ids }
-		return {
-			key: task.ProjectId,
-			value: task
 }
-	}
-}
 ```
-We now have created an index by the project id.
+We now have created an index of tasks by the project id.
 We can join this to the project store to create relationally connected transformed store of cached data:
 ```
 class ProjectWithTasks extends Cached.from(Project, TasksByProject) {
 	transform(project, tasks) {